 J. Derrick McClure (President) taught for forty years in the English Department of Aberdeen University.
 His publications include A Kist o Skinklan Things (an anthology of mid-twentieth-century Scots poetry) and Language, Poetry and Nationhood (a study of the poetic language of the period), Sangs tae Eimhir (a Scots translation of Sorley McLean’s Dàin do Eimhir) and Ailice’s Anters in Ferlielann (a North-East Doric version of Alice’s Adventures in Wonderland) as well as numerous other literary translations and well over a hundred refereed papers on Scottish linguistic and literary topics.
 As Chairman of the Language Committee of the Association for Scottish Literary Studies from 1976-1991 and of the FRLSU from 1991-2009, he was instrumental in organising many conferences, including a long-running series of one-day events on local dialects held in venues from Lerwick to Newton Stewart and the first few in the still ongoing triennial FRLSU conferences.

-Joanna Kopaczyk (Acting Chair) is Lecturer in English Language and Linguistics at the School of Critical Studies, the University of Glasgow.
+Joanna Kopaczyk (Chair) is Senior Lecturer in Scots & English at the School of Critical Studies, the University of Glasgow.
 She is a historical linguist with a special interest in the medieval and early modern history of the Scots language, which she approaches from a corpus-driven perspective on the one hand, and a pragmaphilological one on the other.
-She published The Legal Language of Scottish Burghs (Oxford University Press, 2013) and her recent co-edited collections include Applications of Pattern-driven Methods in Corpus Linguistics (John Benjamins, 2018), Binomials in the History of English (Cambridge University Press, 2017), and Communities of Practice in the History of English (John Benjamins, 2013).
+She published The Legal Language of Scottish Burghs (Oxford University Press, 2013) and her recent co-edited collections include Historical Dialectology in the Digital Age (Edinburgh University Press, 2019), Applications of Pattern-driven Methods in Corpus Linguistics (John Benjamins, 2018), Binomials in the History of English (Cambridge University Press, 2017), and Communities of Practice in the History of English (John Benjamins, 2013).
 From 2014 to 2017, she was part of the FITS team at the University of Edinburgh (From Inglis to Scots: Mapping sounds to spellings) and worked on reconstructing the relationships between the proliferation of spelling variants and their postulated sound values in pre-1500 legal and administrative Scots texts.
 Joanna’s recent interests focus on historical multilingualism, especially in the Scottish context, and she is also fascinated with the early modern Scottish diaspora abroad, especially in the Baltic and Central Europe.

 For more information including publications and teaching, see here.